 - accounts of the latest bout of violence (just so you know I’m dealing with the same stuff as you).

 If you’re not sure where to start, then click on one of the most popular posts (above) and leave a comment to say hello, or ask a question.
 I’d love to hear from you.

-I write about adoption, and am currently working on a book about self-care for adoptive parents, following my seven-part series on this topic.
-(Shameless plug: you can also get my free guide ‘A Week of Self-Care for Adoptive Parents’ by subscribing to my newsletter.)
+I’m currently working on a book about self-care for adoptive parents, following my seven-part series on this topic.
+You can read a sample from the first chapter and my free guide ‘A Week of Self-Care for Adoptive Parents’ here.